Current employer: Autism Behavioural Centre - ABC

 What is your favourite memory of studying at Plymouth?

 I would say that the opportunities I had of making new friends were the best memories from my time at Plymouth.
 From the beginning of my course to the start of my job as a student ambassador to working on my placement year, making new friends and family are the best memories.
 I have friends from all over the world and this is the best memory I can ask for.

-I would definitely recommend studying at Plymouth University.
+I would definitely recommend studying at University of Plymouth.
 Firstly, the campus is situated right in the centre of the city and close to the sea (where there are restaurants and leisure spots right at your fingertip).
-Secondly, Plymouth University itself has so much to offer, from their courses to the facilities that benefit us, not forgetting their education and career advice.
+Secondly, University of Plymouth itself has so much to offer, from their courses to the facilities that benefit us, not forgetting their education and career advice.
 Finally, the feeling of home has never left my mind and adapting to the ‘four seasons in a day’ is a real treasure.

 Is there anything else which you would like to share with our current students?

 I would definitely say that every day you study at Plymouth will be the best experience anyone can ever have.
 Enjoy those moments until the very last day when you graduate.
 Time flies by very fast and, to be honest, the four years I spent in Plymouth went by very quickly and if I could, I would like to turn the clock back.
 I will definitely return to my memories in Plymouth.

 For more information about our range of psychology courses within the School of Psychology, please visit the school page.

 Want to find similar alumni?